rhiannonmcn/Harry-Potter-Quiz/README.md

 ### JSHint Validation

-1. There are two warnings above in respect of declaring a function inside of a loop.
+1. There are two warnings below in respect of declaring a function inside of a loop.
 It was assured that this wouldn't be an issue as the code is correct and will cause no problems.

 ![JSHint functions declared in a loop warning](docs/readme-images/jshint-function-loop-error.png)
 ![JSHint functions declared in a loop warning 2](docs/readme-images/jshint-function-loop-error-2.png)